Skip to main content

 • “Extremely fun gameplay loop with very well done animations, and interesting story.”

-• “Hoping it gets more updates, as the current story is disappointing.”
+• “Hoping it gets more updates since I love the style, but the current story is lacking.”

 • music